DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/scheduler.md

 ### SchedulerTime

-Describes a scheduler time type.
+The type of date-time values in the Scheduler.

 Type: `Date | string | number`

 ### FormatterFn

-Describes a function that format a date by locale.
+A function that formats dates according to the set locale.

 Type: `(nextDate: Date | string | number | undefined, nextOptions: Intl.DateTimeFormatOptions) => string`